How to Block Runtime Code Manipulations in Android & iOS Apps

 Android: Android allows you to load classes from an .apk file containing a classes.dex entry which can be used to execute code not installed as part of your application.

-Blocking Runtime Code Manipulation on Mobile apps by Using Appdome
+Block Runtime Code Manipulation on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Block Runtime Code Manipulation without an SDK or gateway: